 What is Included

-Trips include all accommodations, all transportation in country (flight’s not included on international trips), entry to all sites and museums, all tours, and all breakfasts.
+Trips include all accommodations, all transportation in country (flight’s not included), entry to all sites and museums, all tours, and all breakfasts.
 Also, some lunches and dinners included (these vary on individual trips)